 Ökosoziales Forum Europa, Austria

-If you are interested in joining the BLOOM Nordic Hub network, participating in our workshops, or if you have any questions or would like further information, please contact Communications Strategist Lotta Tomasson.
+If you are interested in learning more about the BLOOM Nordic Hub network, or VA’s work on the bioeconomy, please contact Communications Strategist Lotta Tomasson.